zeixcom/ui-element/docs-src/pages/api/functions/setAttribute.md

 `string`

-Name of attribute to be set
+Name of the attribute to set

-### s
+### reactive

 [`Reactive`](../type-aliases/Reactive.md)\<`string`, `P`, `E`\> = `name`

-Reactive bound to the attribute value
+Reactive value bound to the attribute value (defaults to attribute name)

 ## Returns

 [`Effect`](../type-aliases/Effect.md)\<`P`, `E`\>

-An effect function that sets the attribute of the element
+Effect function that sets the attribute on the element

 ## Since